How To Sleep with Lower Back Pain

-The National Sleep Foundation data shows that only 45 percent of those with acute pain, and 37 percent of those with chronic pain, reported good or very good sleep, compared with 65% of those who experience little to no pain.
+The National Sleep Foundation data shows that only about 45 percent of those with acute pain, and about 37 percent of those with chronic pain, reported good or very good sleep, compared with around 65% of those who experience little to no pain.

-It’s a vicious cycle because, not only does pain get in the way of a good night’s rest, but not getting enough sleep can make you more sensitive to pain.
+It’s a vicious cycle really because, not only does pain get in the way of a good night’s rest, but not getting enough sleep can make you more sensitive to pain, too.

 Sleeping On Your Back

-Placing a small pillow under your knees can provide additional support, and helps keep the natural curve of your spine supported.
-The pillow is key to this position, for maximum support.
+If you choose to sleep on your back you can try placing a small pillow under your knees to provide additional support, and help keep the natural curve of your spine supported.
+For maximum support, the pillow is key to this position.

 Something to note, however, is that this position can be a bad idea for those who suffer from sleep apnea, as sleeping on your back can cause your tongue to block your breathing tube.
 This position can also make snoring more severe.